Skip to Content

 Overview

 MoonBit Golem agents use the SDK’s @http package (golemcloud/golem_sdk/http) for outgoing HTTP requests.
-This package re-exports the WASI HTTP types and the outgoing handler function.
+This package re-exports the WASI HTTP resource types (OutgoingRequest, Fields, IncomingResponse, …) and exposes the handle function that drives the outgoing handler.

 All outgoing HTTP requests made from a Golem agent are automatically durably persisted — Golem records the request and response in the oplog, so on replay the response is read from the log rather than re-executing the network call.